Victoria line: Planning

 In early 1949, the BTC committee looked at the feasibility of building a deep-level tube to fulfil these requirements.
 For the first time, cost–benefit analysis was used to ensure the line would be built within budget and be profitable.
-A private bill was introduced in Parliament in 1955, describing a line from Victoria to Walthamstow, next to the British Rail station.
+A private bill was introduced in Parliament in 1955, describing a line from Victoria to Walthamstow, next to the British Rail station, and passed as the British Transport Commission Act 1955 (4 & 5 Eliz.
+2. c. xxx).
 Another proposal, not in the bill, supported an extension from Victoria to Fulham Broadway on the District line terminating at Edmonton instead of Walthamstow.
 Proposals were made to extend the line north to South Woodford or Woodford to provide interchange with the Central line.
 In 1961, it was decided that the line would terminate at Walthamstow (Hoe Street) station rather than Wood Street – this would cut costs by £1.4 million, and "satisfactory interchange" with British Railways was available at Hoe Street station.
 Walthamstow (Hoe Street) was later renamed on 6 May 1968 in anticipation of the line's opening).
 The line was planned to have cross-platform interchanges at Oxford Circus, Euston and (with the Bakerloo, Northern (Bank) and Piccadilly lines respectively) and at Walthamstow Central to provide a quick and easy connection between the new line and existing services.

 The name "Victoria line" dates from 1955; other suggestions were "Walvic line" (Walthamstow–Victoria), "Viking line" (Victoria–King's Cross), "Mayfair line" and "West End line".
 During the planning stages, it was known as Route C and named the Victoria line (after the station) by David McKenna, Chairman of British Transport Advertising, whose suggestion was seconded by Sir John Elliot.
 The board decided that the Victoria line sounded "just right".